lea927/drop-that-beat/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop/rubocop)

 ![Drop that beat app](https://user-images.githubusercontent.com/79251819/136054424-c82d19df-477b-4dbc-8f23-0185d0658d44.png) The developers created this app to bond with their love of music.
-We hope that users will enjoy listening to their favorite music and learn other songs they can tune into 😃 🎵🎵🎵
+We hope that users will enjoy listening to their favorite music and discover other songs they can tune into 😃 🎵🎵🎵

 Click [here](https://drop-that-beat.herokuapp.com/) for the live preview.